rackerlabs/ebs_snapper/README.md

 ## Installing this software on your workstation

+NOTE: We recommend [downloading a release from S3](http://s3.amazonaws.com/production-ebs-snapper/), as shown below, into the directory you created above.
+It should be named `ebs_snapper.zip`.
+This will help be sure, in addition to using a specific tag for cloning, that you're truly deploying the version you think you are.

-Since this package is not currently in PyPi, it will need to be installed locally: git clone the repo to your workstation then run these commands from inside the repo's main directory:
+Since this package is not currently in PyPi, it will need to be installed locally: git clone the repo (choose a tag, please!) to your workstation then run these commands from inside the repo's main directory:
 ```
+git clone git@github.com:rackerlabs/ebs_snapper.git -b v0.2.0
+cd ebs_snapper
+wget -O ebs_snapper.zip s3.amazonaws.com/production-ebs-snapper/v0.2.0/ebs_snapper.zip
 pip install -r requirements.txt
 pip install -e .
 ```